 Several types of grapes- the Albariño, Godello, Loureiro, and Treixadura are just some of the varieties found here.
 Red wine is to La Rioja as white wine is to Galicia.
 White wine is everywhere- in restaurants, bodegas, supermarkets, and in every respectable Galician’s refrigerator.
 The whites pair up fantastically with the various types of seafood widely available throughout Galicia.
 The Five most common areas of Galician wine production are: Monterrei, Ribeira Sacra, Rias Baixas, Ribeiro, and Valdeorras.

 And I have sure gotten to know Galician grapes pretty well after two weeks traveling through the area.
-I want to share with you a few of my favorite best white wines of Galicia in this post:
+But even if you can’t travel through Galicia like I did, you can still try amazing Spanish wines by joining one of the best white wine clubs!
+But, in case you do travel to Galicia someday, I want to share with you a few of my favorite best white wines of Galicia in this post:

 Almuiña 2010 Albariño